FrederikSchaff/lsd_debug-tool/readme.md

                                      LSD module.
   [2] validate.h         ; simple utilities to enhance the validation /
-                                     debugging of LSD models via macros (end of file) See validate.cpp for more information
+                                     debugging of LSD models via macros (end of file) See validate.h for more information